crown523/zoom_and_enhance/README.md

 # Zoom and Enhance

+_This project is created by Livia Zhu, Anna Wei, and Kyle Liang for 2020 Hack@Home hackathon._

 ## Inspiration
 If you’re a student right now (and we are), you know how difficult it is to watch lectures online, pay attention, and take notes.
 Zoom and Enhance is an accessible and convenient online platform that streamlines the note taking process for video lectures.